pondrejk/dizzer/chap-carto_insight.md

 - ablity to easily gain and overview of clusters beyond individual database entities how to join alg + human?

+Causation-related questions for cartography (TDOO process)

+- finding spatio-temporal co-location that would suport causation hypotheseis is in currently realized by comparing spatial patterns.
+The causal delays may hamper such comparison, one approach is extend the time range of records (e.g. comparing cummulative data within two choroplets can smooth the volatilites in favor of the overall tendency).
+- Another approach is in looking for some general similarities between two sets of shapshots (spatial patterns) -- if there is some similarity ocurring at some interval then we have identified the delay interval.
+This is spatial but not temporal collocation.
+Problem: this assumes causal relationships across the whole area of pattern -- how to search for delay in just a sub area?
+- Temporal but not spatial collocation -- is map a good tool for displaying this (rather a bar chart?)
+- What amount of apparent spatio-temporal collocation allows to rule out epiphenomena?
+Can map alone rule out a hidden common variable?
+- How to map causal-like relationships, e.g. potential for causation to happen via variations of state across the area?
+- overall, the ability of dynamic maps to find these collocations and link them to causation is to be assesd, but how? :)

 # The role of cartography

+- challenges in finding causal relationships
+- challenges stemming from the medium shift
+- challenges in processing big data

 ### existing research agendas
 ### challenges of medium transition -- alternation of rules from static age, explorative cartography -- less is more? general problem areas (end of chapter?)
-### on collaboration with other teac
+### on collaboration with other teams

-Cartography has a long tradition of making big data sets comprehensible for our visual minds.
+Cartography has a long tradition of making data sets comprehensible to our visual minds.
 Beautiful and authoritative maps in school atlases explaining the formation of air masses affecting world's climate, or the positions of ocean streams have an air of definitiveness but were build upon a loads of messy data.
 These data had to be collected, brushed and analyzed for the presence of meaningful patterns, and than visualised in a way that would appeal to human comprehension.
 The process for creating such maps was by no mans real-time but allowed for fine tunnning all aspects of a map (from the appropriate method to visualise the ...TODO insert topic... to making the street connections visually pleasing).
 Analog map making allowed for perfectionism.

 For digital cartography, it took a long time to come any closer to the visual quality of the best atlas works.
 There is still some unmined potential towards the graphic excellence in web mapping^(I will use therms digital cartography, web and interactive maps interchangebely) (though there are tools to get us there -- see later).
 Web mapping has though the obvious advatage of allowing interaction -- so the user can zoom, pan, change, filter and combine the displayed data.
 The second big advatage is allowning for displaying data real-time as the data source is updated.
 This is feature is used maybe surprisingly less then expected, not all interactive maps are dynamiclly updated, which is ok if the topic is historic (like medieval monasteries in France or 1991 election results in Yugoslavia).
 But this thesis focuses on interactive map interfaces based on dynamically updated data, which poses a new set of challenges on a poor cartographer.
 Not only does he need to ensure cartographic excellence in the map field (excellent map provides answers, helps to ask queations, supports understanding in an engaging way), but also to pertain this excelence for the changing data and user-induced modifications.